kaltura/playkit-js-moderation/README.md

 # PlayKit JS Moderation - plugin for the [PlayKit JS Player]

+### About

+Moderation Plugin provides appplication ability to add reporting mechanisem for the content that being played in case they find it problematic

 PlayKit JS Moderation is written in [ECMAScript6], statically analysed using [Typescript] and transpiled in ECMAScript5 using [Babel].

 [typescript]: https://www.typescriptlang.org/